HOME CROWPHENALIA ORACLE FANS ABOUT LINKS

 2012: Final Prayer

-RailWalker fans should look out for a new comics collection called 2012: Final Prayer.
+RailWalker fans should look out for a comics collection called 2012: Final Prayer.

 According to some, the Mayan Calendar predicts the end of the world (or something like it) in 2012, and this anthology from Heske Horror, an independent publisher of horror comics, collects a variety of stories on that theme from a number of different of artists and writers.